Samuel R. McKelvie National Forest: History

 In 1902, President Theodore Roosevelt issued a proclamation establishing the Niobrara Forest Reserve, later the Niobrara Ranger District of the Nebraska National Forest.
-On October 15, 1971, President Richard Nixon designated the Niobrara Division the Samuel R. McKelvie National Forest after former Governor Samuel R. McKelvie.
+On October 15, 1971, President Richard Nixon designated the Niobrara Division as the Samuel R. McKelvie National Forest, honoring former Governor Samuel R. McKelvie.

 Flora and fauna

 The forest is a combination of prairie grasslands and pine forest "islands".
 Most of the existing forested sections were manmade, planted by hand over the past 75 years.
 The protein content of the native grasses is among the highest found anywhere in the world and numerous lease options are provided to local ranchers.
 Planted trees include eastern juniper, Scots pine and ponderosa pine which continues to need replanting as it is harvested but has also managed to spread throughout the region independently.

 Indigenous wildlife such as pronghorn, white-tailed deer, mule deer, coyote and fox are plentiful.
-Of the 150 species of birds known to inhabit the forest, pheasant, grouse, hawk and wild turkey are the more commonly found.
+Among the 150 species of birds known to inhabit the forest, pheasant, grouse, hawk and wild turkey are the more commonly found.

 Recreation

 The forest has a small campground.
-Immediately to the south and east of the national forest is Merritt Reservoir, a dam on the Snake River.
+Merritt Reservoir, a dam on the Snake River, is located immediately to the south and east of the national forest.
 The reservoir is stocked with sport fish; it is considered one of the better fishing destinations in Nebraska.
 Merritt Reservoir is managed by the Nebraska Game and Parks Commission.